 This Code applies to all of the directors, officers, employees, agents and subcontractors of Melco and its subsidiaries (except as referred to below as it relates to Listed Sub), which, unless the context otherwise requires, are collectively referred to as the "Company" in this Code.
-To the extent that a subsidiary of Melco is separately listed on a stock exchange (a "Listed Sub") and has a separate "code of business conduct and ethics" in effect as approved by its board of directors and endorsed by Melco's Nominating and Corporate Governance Committee, the relevant persons of the Listed Sub and its subsidiaries (who are not otherwise directors, officers and employees of the Company) should be subject to the Listed Sub's own code of business conduct and ethics in lieu of this Code, unless otherwise required by Melco, the Listed Sub or applicable law.
-We refer to all persons covered by this Code as "Company employees" or simply "employees".
-All references to "you" shall be references to the employees.
+We refer to all persons covered by this Code as "Company Representatives".
+All references to "you" shall be references to the Company Representatives.
 We also refer to our Chief Executive Officer, our Chief Financial Officer, and the heads of our business units as our "principal officers".

+To the extent that a subsidiary of Melco is separately listed on a stock exchange (a "Listed Sub") and has a separate "code of business conduct and ethics" in effect as approved by its board of directors and endorsed by the Nominating and Corporate Governance Committee ("NCGC") of the Board, the relevant persons of the Listed Sub and its subsidiaries (who are not otherwise directors, officers and employees of the Company) should be subject to the Listed Sub's own code of business conduct and ethics in lieu of this Code, unless otherwise required by Melco, the Listed Sub or applicable law.